 Clean eating tip #5: Take a holistic approach to health

-Good health isn’t entirely about clean eating and your dietary choices.
+Good health isn’t entirely about eating clean and dietary choices.
 There are other steps you can take to ensure that you feel as vibrant as you possibly can while on your new health journey.

 One thing to be mindful of is getting enough sleep.
 Your body needs adequate rest to function at its best.
 You should also try to make exercise part of your health routine.
 Physical activity will help support you on your road to improved wellness.